sebglazebrook/aliases/README.md

 - handle different process signals
 - is user's config is out of wack, like they are missing a key, it blows up
 - Being able to actually run the unit tests :-)
+- when listing aliases alert the user if the dir hasn't been initialized

+## Small improvements to come

 - handle when numbers args are not in order

-## Small improvements to come

 - add description of alias that can be seen in list view
 - Sort aliases lists better and make it more obvious which ones are local
 - Colors for user interactions